forest-fire/abc/docs/getting-started/index.md

 ## Deploying ABC

-Setting up and configuring the Store has also configured the ABC API but one step is left and that is to export the action verbs that you find appropriate for each model.
+Configuring the Store also configures ABC but one step is left and that is to export the action verbs that you find appropriate for each model.
 Every model which you have added to your store can export any of the action verbs [ `get`, `load`, `sync`, `add`, `update`, `remove`, etc.].
 In our running example, for instance, it might never make sense for our app to _write_ to the `Product` model but it does for the others.
 This deployment of ABC symbols -- typically found in the same file as the store configuration would look something like:

 ```ts
 const store = createStore(...);